 HFENCE.VVMA is valid only in M-mode or HS-mode.
 Its effect is much the same as temporarily entering VS-mode and executing SFENCE.VMA.
-Executing an HFENCE.VVMA guarantees that any previous stores already visible to the current hart are ordered before all subsequent implicit reads by that hart of the VS-level memory-management data structures, when those implicit reads are for instructions that
+Executing an HFENCE.VVMA guarantees that any previous stores already visible to the current hart are ordered before all implicit reads by that hart done for VS-stage address translation for instructions that